eslint/eslint/docs/src/user-guide/command-line-interface.md

 npx eslint --plugin eslint-plugin-mocha file.js
 ```

-TODO: resume here

 #### `--rule`

 This option specifies rules to be used.

+* **Argument Type**: Rules and their configuration specified with [levn](https://github.com/gkz/levn#levn--) format.
+* **Multiple Arguments**: Yes

 These rules are merged with any rules specified with configuration files.
-(You can use `--no-eslintrc` to change that behavior.)
-To define multiple rules, separate them using commas, or use the option multiple times.
-The [levn](https://github.com/gkz/levn#levn--) format is used for specifying the rules.

 If the rule is defined within a plugin, you have to prefix the rule ID with the plugin name and a `/`.

 ##### `--rule` example